Ibn Inabah: Teachers

-His sect
+Views

-Ibn Inabahs sect is not very clear in the history, and several opinions have been expressed on this matter.
-Some have doubted whether he is a Shiite.
+Ibn Inabah's affiliation is not very clear in the history, and several opinions have been expressed on this matter.
+Some have doubted whether he is a Shiite or not.
 But this seems to be incorrect, although it is not certain that he was a Twelver Shia.

-Being Zaydi
+Zaydi

 Some have considered Ibn Inabah a Zaydi (one of the three main branches of Shia Islam), because his expressions and his references confirm that he was a member of Zaydism sect.
 For example, Ibn Inabah says about Muhammad al-Mahdi: "There is a twelfth Imam according to the Imamiyyah, and he is the awaited Mahdi according to them."
 In the preface to "Umdat al-Talib Timuri" (the same book "Umdat al-Talib fi Ansabi Ale Abi Talib" by Ibn Inabah which was dedicated to the then emperor, Timur), where Ibn Inabah speaks about the qualities of Amir Timur Gurkani, he praises Ibn Inabah in the following words: "... the owner of the sublime kingdoms, possessing the prophetic knowledge, the truthful eloquence, the noble verifier with immunity, the luminous generosity, and the approved enthusiasm...".
-These reasons are used as evidence that he was a Zaydi by proponents of that view.
+These reasons are used as evidence that he was a Zaydi by supporters of that view.

-Being Twelver
+Twelver

-Some have also considered Ibn Inabah an Imami Shia and believe that the possibility of him being both a Shia and an Imami is more acceptable.
-Especially since Ibn Inabah was the student and son-in-law of the Shiite scholar, "Ibn Mu'ayyah", and spent the first part of his life in his service, benefiting from his knowledge, and always remaining loyal to his master.
+Some have also considered Ibn Inabah an Twelver Shia and believe that the possibility of him being both a Shia and an Twelver is more acceptable.
+Especially since Ibn Inabah was the student and son-in-law of the Shiite scholar, Ibn Mu'ayyah, and spent the first part of his life in his service, benefiting from his knowledge, and always remaining loyal to his master.

-His writings
+Works

 The surviving works or those attributed to Ibn Inabah are all in the field of genealogy and are of great value and credibility.